Parents Need Supportive Care as Child Transitions to Wheelchair, Study Says

 The study, “It’s not just the wheelchair, it’s everything else”: Australian parents’ perspectives of wheelchair prescription for children with neuromuscular disorders,” was published in Disability and Rehabilitation.

-It is recommended that children with neuromuscular disorders, including spinal muscular atrophy (SMA), begin using assistive devices such as wheelchairs in a timely manner, not waiting for ineffective walking or walking cessation prior to wheelchair prescription.
+It is recommended that children with neuromuscular disorders, including spinal muscular atrophy (SMA), begin using assistive devices such as wheelchairs before they start to have difficulty with mobility.

 However, assistive devices such as power wheelchairs can be perceived by parents as “interfering with their child’s development of motor function and physical abilities, and are often viewed as a ‘last resort.’”